sabrinabertol/spotify-clone/README.md

 8. Open your browser and visit: `http://localhost:3000`

 ## Usage
-After installing and running the project locally, you can navigate through the page.
-Without authentication, you will be able to see the songs in your catalog and search for specific ones.
+After installing and running the project locally, you can navigate through SpotiFake.
+Without authentication, you will be able to see the songs in our catalog and search for specific ones.
 To listen or favorite songs, you need to authenticate using either an e-mail or your github account.
 You will also be able to upload new songs, but our content is curated, so your uploads may be excluded from the platform if they don't follow it's purpose.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: